MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/dashboard/creating-and-managing-apps.md

 > [!NOTE]
 > If you are not a 'Manager' role on an app, you cannot add collaborators to that app.

+## Transfering an app

+We currently only enable the transfer of apps from users to organization accounts.

+To do so, go to your app settings, select the menu at the top right (three dots) corner, select **Transfer app to organization**.